orkunirsoy/orkunirsoy.github.io/Research&Teaching.md

 - See our [Regime & Flight Simulator](https://exchange.iseesystems.com/public/oirsoy/dynamic-g-csf-treatment-of-chemotherapy-induced-neutropenia/index.html#page1) based on the paper "Dynamic trade‐offs in granulocyte colony‐stimulating factor (G‐CSF) administration during chemotherapy."

 ## Teaching
-Since February 2020, I have been serving as a teaching assistant in the Industrial Engineering Department at Boğaziçi University.
+Between February 2020 - August 2023, I have been serving as a teaching assistant in the Industrial Engineering Department at Boğaziçi University.
 In this role, my responsibilities have included leading problem sessions (typically weekly or biweekly sessions focused on example solving and question and answer sessions), preparing and grading term projects, quizzes, homeworks, and other miscellaneous tasks related to the organization of courses.
 To date, I have worked as a TA for a number of courses that have required some combination of these tasks.
 - [Intermediate Programming](https://ie.boun.edu.tr/courses/ie-201-intermediate-programming) (w/Ali Tamer Ünal)
 - [Operations Research I](https://ie.boun.edu.tr/sites/ie.boun.edu.tr/files/IE202_Fall17_Syllabus.pdf) (w/İlhan Or)
 - [Operations Research II](https://ie.boun.edu.tr/courses/ie-203-operations-research-ii) (w/Zeki Caner Taşkın, Necati Aras)